Disinfectants

 • Rubbing alcohol is a disinfectant, although it is extremely flammable.
 Use in a well-ventilated area far from possible sources of ignition.
 Wear nitrile gloves.
 Apply with a sponge and allow to dry.

-For LOADS of green cleaning suggestions, we recommend the book:
+For LOADS of green cleaning suggestions, we recommend:

 "The Naturally Clean Home: 150 Super-Easy Herbal Formulas for Green Cleaning" by Karyn Siegel-Maier